-Before humans, before gods, before life, and before the DC Multiverse even existed, Yahweh, the Almighty, created two brothers, Samael and Michael.
-Yahweh then gave them each a gift: to Samael, the gift of fire and will and to Michael, he gave the gift of creation, the demiurgic power.
+Before humans, before gods, before life, and even before the Creation of the DC Multiverse, Yahweh, the Almighty, created two brothers, Samael and Michael.
+Yahweh then bestow each of them gifts: to Samael, he was given the gift of fire and will and to Michael, that of creation, and the demiurgic power.

 Major Story Arcs